-Windows 10 take few minutes to set up your PC whenever you install Windows 10 or upgrade to a new version.
+Windows 11/10 takes few minutes to set up your PC whenever you install Windows 11/10 or upgrade to a new version.
 During this time it starts a series of screens starting with ‘Hi‘.
 If you wish you can disable first sign-in animation using the Windows Registry or Group Policy Object.
 Of course, this will not speed up things, but the animation will only be turned off.

 Local Group Policy Editor Method